codebyshennan/tamkeen-data/docs/1-frontend/javascript-1/arrays.md

 ## Arrays Only Store 1 "Kind" of Data at a Time

-Arrays are data structures that store 0 or more values of the same kind.
+Arrays are data structures that store values of the same kind.
 By "kind" we don't just mean the same data type, e.g. numbers, strings, or booleans.
 By "kind" we also mean the same conceptual kind of data.
 For example, we might store computer-generated dice rolls in an array, or user guesses in an array, where both dice rolls and user guesses are numbers, but we would likely not store both dice rolls and user guesses in the same array, because each is a different "kind" of data.

-JavaScript lets us add any data type into any array, regardless of what's already inside.
+JavaScript lets us add any data type into an array, regardless of what's already inside.
 The following would be considered valid JavaScript syntax.

 ```javascript
 var myValues = [23, 'rocks', true, 0.345, 'awesome'];
 ```

 However, the **concept** of the array is for holding data of the same kind, e.g. numerical dice rolls, and this almost always means the data is of the same JavaScript data type.
-Please do not deviate from this in SWE Fundamentals.

 ## 2 Conceptual Types of Arrays